jw120/fcc-simon/README.md

   + DONE Test whether Start -> 3 random notes works

   + TODO Does gain work?
   + TODO Add timeout?
 Is there an event for mousing off page? (mouseup onto document?)
+Use mouseout?

 * Logic